 With support from experts and mentors, participants will have structured time to focus on learning the fundamentals of educational research and develop a plan for an educational research study.
 Participants will also benefit from collegial conversations and brainstorming with others from across the University system.
 Colleagues are welcome to participate together in order to collaborate during the course; however, each person must submit a separate application.

-Upon completion* participants will earn an official endorsement of being TLC Educational Research certified and will also earn 5-Credits and complete the deliverable for Level 3 of the Level Up! certificate program.
+Upon completion* participants will earn an official endorsement of being TLC Educational Research certified and will complete the course requirement for Level 3 (Research) of the Level Up! certificate program.

 *Course completion requirements: attendance at at least 80% of scheduled class meetings, submission and instructor approval of a 5-page research plan, and at least a 70% average on all class assignments.